dluvian/Nozzle/README.md

 - Mobile data friendly: Profile pictures are not rendered, pictures are only loaded when the user decides to, reactions of other people will not be fetched and the number of relay connections to fetch the feed is minimized.
+- Small apk size of less than 8MB

 ## Screenshots